Help for the vulnerable

 If you are in this group of people you will receive a letter from the government urging you to stay at home for a period of 12 weeks.

-If you are in this group and do not have a support network of family and friends to help you get essential supplies, you can register for support from the government https://www.gov.uk/coronavirus-extremely-vulnerable or call 0800 0288327.
+If you are in this group and do not have a support network of family and friends to help you get essential supplies, you can register to get coronavirus support as a clinically extremely vulnerable person from the government or call 0800 0288327.

 Wealden Community Hub